shreyash0019/librarymanagerPro/README.md

-# 📚 Libmanage - Library Management System
+# 📚 LibrarymanagerPro - Library Management System

 A simple web-based **Library Management System** built using **Django, MySQL, HTML, CSS, and JavaScript** for efficient book management and borrowing.